Red Sox president: Keeping Mookie, J.D. 'difficult'

 "We have a very targeted and strategic plan that we're building now.
 Some of the dates related to contract decisions come right after the World Series.
 So we've had some time in September to focus on the offseason given where we were in the standings," he said.
 "It is going to be a challenging offseason, but we're ready to attack it head-on and do everything we can to put a competitive team out there not just for next year but 2021, 2022."

 On Friday, owners John Henry and Tom Werner met with reporters and said they were prepared to cut payroll to get under the luxury-tax threshold next season.
-Boston has had baseball's highest payroll for two consecutive seasons, exceeding the competitive balance tax in both.
+Boston has had baseball's highest payroll for two consecutive seasons, exceeding the competitive balance threshold of $208 million in both.
 If the Red Sox exceed the threshold for a third straight season, their taxes would go up astronomically.

 "We need to be under the CBT," said Henry, the team's controlling owner.